Important Disclosure — Please Read

 Define Your Priorities

-Taking time to clearly separate what you need from what you want prevents the decision fatigue that derails a lot of first time buyers.
-It also makes your agent's job easier and your search more focused.
+Taking time to clearly separate what you need from what you want can help prevent the decision fatigue that affects many first-time buyers.
+It also tends to make your agent's job easier and your search more focused.

 Needs